earthly/website/blog/_posts/2022-08-26-kube-bench.md

     Learn how to benchmark your Kubernetes cluster against CIS benchmarks using Kube-Bench.
 This tutorial provides step-by-step instructions on installing and configuring Kube-Bench, running benchmarks via CLI, fixing WARN and FAIL benchmarks, and automating the process using Kubernetes jobs and cronjobs.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn about the CIS Kubernetes benchmarks.
-If you're dedicated to upholding strict security standards, Earthly simplifies your Kubernetes compliance process.
-[Take a look](/).**
+**This article discusses the importance of CIS Kubernetes benchmarks.
+Earthly streamlines Kubernetes security checks to ensure CIS compliance.
+[Check it out](/).**

 ## What Is CIS?